Adopting Sidecar Containers

 While the concept of sidecar containers is not new, the native implementation of this feature in Kubernetes, however, is new.
 And as with every new feature, adopting this feature may present certain challenges.

-This tutorial explore challenges and solution can be experienced by end users as well as by authors of sidecar containers.
+This tutorial explores challenges and solutions that can be experienced by end users as well as by authors of sidecar containers.

 Using Kubernetes' native support for sidecar containers provides several benefits: